Acute pericarditis: Signs and symptoms

 Chest pain is one of the common symptoms of acute pericarditis.
 It is usually of sudden onset, occurring in the anterior chest and often has a sharp quality that worsens with breathing in or coughing, due to inflammation of the pleural surface at the same time.
-The pain may be reduced with sitting up and leaning forward while worsened with lying down, and also may radiate to the back, to one or both trapezius ridges.
+The pain may be reduced with sitting up and leaning forward, while worsened with lying down, and also may radiate to the back, to one or both trapezius ridges.
 However, the pain can also be dull and steady, resembling the chest pain in an acute myocardial infarction.
 As with any chest pain, other causes must also be ruled out, such as GERD, pulmonary embolism, muscular pain, etc.

-A pericardial friction rub is a very specific sign of acute pericarditis, meaning the presence of this sign invariably indicates presence of disease.
-However, absence of this sign does not rule out disease.
-This rub can be best heard by the diaphragm of the stethoscope at the left sternal border arising as a squeaky or scratching sound, resembling the sound of leather rubbing against each other.
+A pericardial friction rub is a very specific sign of acute pericarditis, meaning the presence of this sign invariably indicates the presence of disease.
+However, the absence of this sign does not rule out disease.
+This rub can be best heard by the diaphragm of the stethoscope at the left sternal border, arising as a squeaky or scratching sound, resembling the sound of leather rubbing against each other.
 This sound should be distinguished from the sound of a murmur, which is similar but sounds more like a "swish" sound than a scratching sound.
 The pericardial rub is said to be generated from the friction generated by the two inflamed layers of the pericardium; however, even a large pericardial effusion does not necessarily present a rub.
 The rub is best heard during the maximal movement of the heart within the pericardial sac, namely, during atrial systole, ventricular systole, and the filling phase of early ventricular diastole.

 Fever may be present since this is an inflammatory process.

 Causes

 There are several causes of acute pericarditis.
-In developed nations, the cause of most (80–90%) cases of acute pericarditis is unknown but a viral cause is suspected in the majority of such cases.
+In developed nations, the cause of most (80–90%) cases of acute pericarditis is unknown, but a viral cause is suspected in the majority of such cases.
 The other 10–20% of acute pericarditis cases have various causes including connective tissue diseases (e.g., systemic lupus erythematosus), cancer, or involve an inflammatory reaction of the pericardium following trauma to the heart such as after a heart attack such as Dressler's syndrome.
-Familial mediterranean fever and TNF receptor associated periodic syndrome are rare inherited autoimmune diseases capable of causing recurring episodes of acute pericarditis.
+Familial Mediterranean fever and TNF receptor associated periodic syndrome are rare inherited autoimmune diseases capable of causing recurring episodes of acute pericarditis.

 Pathophysiology

-Clinical presentation of diseases of pericardium may vary between: